1955 NBA draft

 The 1955 NBA draft was the ninth annual draft of the National Basketball Association (NBA).
 The draft was held on April 13, 1955, before the 1955–56 season.
 In this draft, eight remaining NBA teams took turns selecting amateur U.S. college basketball players.
 In each round, the teams select in reverse order of their win–loss record in the previous season.
 The Milwaukee Hawks participated in the draft, but relocated to St. Louis, Missouri, and became the St. Louis Hawks prior to the start of the season.
 The draft consisted of 15 rounds comprising 96 players selected.

 Draft selections and draftee career notes

 Dick Ricketts from Duquesne University was selected first overall by the Milwaukee Hawks.
 Second pick of the draft, Maurice Stokes from Saint Francis University won the Rookie of the Year Award.
 Dick Garmaker and Tom Gola were selected before the draft as Minneapolis Lakers' and Philadelphia Warriors' territorial picks respectively.
 Three players from this draft, Maurice Stokes, Tom Gola, and Jack Twyman, have been inducted to the Basketball Hall of Fame.
 K. C. Jones, who was selected by the Minneapolis Lakers in the later rounds, has also been inducted to the Basketball Hall of Fame, although he did not enter the league immediately after the draft.
 In the 1956 draft, he was selected in the second round by the Boston Celtics, with whom he played for in his whole career.
+During this draft, the Philadelphia Warriors would be the first team to select a high school senior for a future draft as a territorial pick under a new rule that was implemented at the time that allowed them to select a high school senior that was within the team's territorial rights at the time by selecting Wilt Chamberlain from Overbrook High School.
+Chamberlain would later be selected officially as a territorial pick by the Warriors four years later in 1959 after he played for the Harlem Globetrotters by that time, eventually having a record-holding career that would be more than worthy for the Naismith Basketball Hall of Fame.